simp/simp-doc/docs/user_guide/Managing_Workstation_Infrastructures.rst

 User Workstation Setup
 ----------------------

-Below is an example manifest called ``/etc/puppet/modules/site/manifests/workstation.pp`` for setting up a user workstation.
+Below is an example class, ``/etc/puppet/modules/site/manifests/workstation.pp``, that could be used to set up a user workstation.

 .. code-block:: ruby